sillsdev/ptx2pdf/docs/ptx2pdf/styles.md

 `nonpublishable` is in the properties parameter for this marker.
 This is done using TeX's macro pattern matching.
 We get the parameter and then assemble a string of the parameter value followed by `nonpublishable!`.
-Then we match for `nonpublishable` and the sentinal `!`.
+Then we match for `nonpublishable` and the sentinel `!`.
 If the parameter value has nonpublishable in it, then that first nonpublishable will match the `nonpublishable` in the macro parameter match and there will be something after that (at least the `nonpublishable` we appended to the parameter) in `#2` and so the parameter